 How is life in Fjaerland?
 Curious?

-Nearly 300 people live in Fjaerland, and even more sheep and cattle.
-In this small, peaceful and; don't forget; beautiful village people live, work and build families and homes.
-We're not here simply for the breathtaking scenery, but it does add to the joy of living here.
-This tight-knit, welcoming community, full of activities for work and leisure, is what we call home, and so could you!
+Familiar, and still unlike anything else.
+In this small, peaceful and beautiful village, nearly 300 people live, work and build families and homes.
+Our tight-knit, welcoming community, full of activities for work and leisure, is what we call home.
+There's room for you, too!
 Don't hesitate to contact us if you want to become one of us (form at the bottom of this page).

 Webcam in Mundal, Fjaerland, right now!